 Investigator: The individual(s) charged with investigating a complaint of sexual or gender-based misconduct.
 The Investigator(s) will typically be members of Campus Safety, the Title IX Deputy Coordinator, the Assistant Director of Student Conduct, and/or external investigators designated by the College.
 Investigators attend, at a minimum, annual Title IX investigator training.

-Conduct Administrator (CA): The Associate Dean of Student Affairs for Campus Life and Engagement or designee from the Office of Residential Life who oversees the adjudication process.
+Conduct Administrator (CA): The Associate Dean of Student Affairs for Residential Life and Student Conduct or designee who oversees the adjudication process.
 The CA cannot be an individual who served in the capacity of investigator for the complaint and is not a decision maker in the adjudication process.

 Sexual and Gender-Based Misconduct Adjudication Panel: The decision about whether there has been a violation of the Skidmore College Sexual and Gender-Based Misconduct Policy will be made by a panel of three faculty and/or staff members.
 The Panel will be drawn from a pool of staff and faculty who receive specific training regarding the dynamics of sexual and gender-based misconduct, the factors relevant to a determination of credibility, the appropriate manner in which to receive and evaluate sensitive information, the manner of deliberation, and the application of the preponderance of the evidence standard, as well as the College’s policies and procedures.
 The Reporting Individual and Responding Student will have the opportunity to state whether there are those they feel should not participate in the panel review due to bias or any other reason that would prevent them from making a fair assessment of the information.
 The final decision on any such requests for recusal will be made by the Conduct Administrator.